The Rescuers

 Cast: Eva Gabor, Bob Newhart, Michelle Stacy, John McIntire, Geraldine Page, Joe Flynn, Jim Jordan, Jeanette Nolan, Pat Buttram, Bernard Fox, James McDonald

 While not my favorite Disney film, The Rescuers is still a very worthy addition to Disney's animated collection.
-The animation is absolutely stunning.
-The casting is stellar, particularly for Eva Gabor who voices the beautiful and elegant Ms. Bianca and Geraldine Page who voices the notorious Madame Medusa (who is, in my opinion, one of Disney’s greatest female villains, among their many.
+The animation is absolutely stunning, the casting is stellar, particularly for Eva Gabor who voices the beautiful and elegant Ms. Bianca, and Geraldine Page, who voices the notorious Madame Medusa (who is, in my opinion, one of Disney’s greatest female villains, among their many.)
 The songs are very catchy and the story, while not a fairy-tale like so many Disney films, is very heartfelt and beautiful.
 I would highly recommend this film.

-© 2024 Keriane Kellogg.
+© 2025 Keriane Kellogg.
 All rights reserved

 Director: John Lounsbery, Wolfgang Reitherman, Art Stevens